garbagetown/guideline/source_en/ImplementationAtEachLayer/DomainLayer.rst

     * - 1.
       - Method for searching a single record
       - #.
 Method name beginning with \ **findOneBy**\ to indicate that this method fetches a single record that matches with the condition.
         #.
 In the method name after "findOneBy", physical or logical name of the field used as search condition must be specified.
-Hence, the method name must
-        #  be such that it becomes possible to estimate "the kind of entity that can be fetched using this method".
+Hence, the method name must be such that it becomes possible to estimate "the kind of entity that can be fetched using this method".
         #.
 There must be an argument for each search condition.
 However, when there are many conditions, DTO containing all search conditions can be provided.
         #.
 Return value must be Entity class.
     * - 2.
       - Method for searching multiple records
       - #.
-Method name beginning with \ **findOneBy**\ to indicate that this method fetches all the records that matches with the condition.
+Method name beginning with \ **findAllBy**\ to indicate that this method fetches all the records that matches with the condition.
         #.
 In the method name after "findAllBy", physical or logical name of the field used as search condition must be specified.
-Hence, the method name must
-        #  be such that it becomes possible to estimate "the kind of entity that can be fetched using this method".
+Hence, the method name must be such that it becomes possible to estimate "the kind of entity that can be fetched using this method".
         #.
 There must be an argument for each search condition.
 However, when there are many conditions, DTO containing all search conditions can be provided.
         #.
 Return value must be collection of Entity class.
     * - 3.
       - Method for searching multiple records with pagination
       - #.
 Method name beginning with \ **findPageBy**\ to indicate that this method fetches pages that matches with the condition.
         #.
 In the method name after "findPageBy", physical or logical name of the field used as search condition must be specified.
-Hence, the method name must
-        #  be such that it becomes possible to estimate "the kind of entity that can be fetched using this method".
+Hence, the method name must be such that it becomes possible to estimate "the kind of entity that can be fetched using this method".
         #.
 There must be an argument for each search condition.
-However, when there are many conditions, DTO containing all search conditions can be provided.
-        #  ``Pageable`` provided by Spring Data should be the interface for pagination information (start position, record count, sort information).
+However, when there are many conditions, DTO containing all search conditions can be provided. ``Pageable`` provided by Spring Data should be the interface for pagination information (start position, record count, sort information).
         #.
 Return value should be ``Page`` interface provided by Spring Data.
     * - 4.
       - Count related method
       - #.
 Method name beginning with **countBy** to indicate that this method fetches count of Entities which matches with the condition.
         #.
 Return value must be long type.
         #.
 In the method name after "countBy", physical or logical name of the field used as search condition must be specified.
-Hence, the method name must
-        #  be such that it becomes possible to estimate "the kind of entity that can be fetched using this method".
+Hence, the method name must be such that it becomes possible to estimate "the kind of entity that can be fetched using this method".
         #.
 There must be an argument for each search condition.
 However, when there are many conditions, DTO containing all search conditions can be provided.
     * - 5.
       - Method for existence check
       - #.
 Method name beginning with **existsBy** to indicate that this method checks the existence of Entity which matches with the condition.
         #.
 In the method name after "existsBy"physical or logical name of the field used as search condition must be specified.
-Hence, the method name must
-        #  be such that it becomes possible to estimate "the kind of entity that can be fetched using this method".
+Hence, the method name must be such that it becomes possible to estimate "the kind of entity that can be fetched using this method".
         #.
 There must be an argument for each search condition.
 However, when there are many conditions, DTO containing all search conditions can be provided.
         #.
 Return value must be boolean type.